Perform a staged migration of email

 |EmailAddress||Specifies the primary SMTP email address, for example, firstname.lastname@example.org, for on-premises mailboxes.

-Use the primary SMTP address for on-premises mailboxes and not user IDs from the Office 365.
-For example, if the on-premises domain is named contoso.com but the Office 365 email domain is named service.contoso.com, you would use the contoso.com domain name for email addresses in the CSV file.
+Use the primary SMTP address for on-premises mailboxes and not user IDs from the Microsoft 365 or Office 365.
+For example, if the on-premises domain is named contoso.com but the Microsoft 365 or Office 365 email domain is named service.contoso.com, you would use the contoso.com domain name for email addresses in the CSV file.

 CSV file format

 Here's an example of the format for the CSV file.
-In this example, three on-premises mailboxes are migrated to Office 365.
+In this example, three on-premises mailboxes are migrated to Microsoft 365 or Office 365.

 The first row, or header row, of the CSV file lists the names of the attributes, or fields, specified in the rows that follow.
 Each attribute name is separated by a comma.